 - pain or swelling in the testicles

 - Gonorrhea.
-Another common and frequently transmitted STD that may have no symptoms is gonorrhea.
+Another common and frequently transmitted STI that may have no symptoms is gonorrhea.
 Men with gonorrhea may experience:

 - whitish, yellowish, or even greenish fluid coming from the tip of the penis